 Aloe

 Aloe or Aloe vera love indirect light and only need a good soak every week or two.
 The sap from aloe vera plants can be used as a skin moisturizer and to heal minor cuts and ease sunburn.
-If you do decide to use the leaves, don’t remove more than a third of the plant, at one time.
+If you do decide to use the leaves, don’t remove more than a third of the plant at one time.

 It needs little water, but it does prefer bright, but indirect sunlight, especially in cooler temperatures.
 An aloe plant will grow for years in the same container.